 We Need Diverse Books Guest Blog about My Experience with the WNDB Mentorship Program: https://diversebooks.org/sff-author-diana-mas-experience-with-the-wndb-mentorship-program/

 We Need Diverse Books Guest Blog about Why I Hope Readers See Themselves in My Chinese-American YA Protagonist: https://diversebooks.org/why-i-hope-readers-see-themselves-in-my-chinese-american-ya-protagonist/

 Link to “Six Feet” Poem: http://anmly.org/ap31/citizenship-discontents-31/diana-ma/

-I’m a Chinese American author who writes YA and MG books that feature kickass Asian American heroines.
-Growing up as a Chinese American girl, these were the kind of characters I hungered to find in books.
-Though I love Katniss, Hermione, and Meg Murry, I believe that it’s important for all kids to recognize themselves as the heroes of the books they read and that diverse books help us create a better world.
-I have two wonderful kids of my own and want them to grow up with books that represent them.
+Diana is a Chinese American author who writes YA and MG books that feature kickass Asian American heroes.
+Growing up as a Chinese American girl, these were the kind of characters she hungered to find in books.
+She believes that it’s important for all kids to recognize themselves as the heroes of the books they read.
+Her belief that diverse books help us create a better world is what drives her writing.
+She has two wonderful kids of her own and wants them to grow up with books that represent them.

-I have also been published in Calyx: A Journal of Art and Literature by Women and The Asian Pacific American Journal.
-In 2019, I was awarded a mentorship with the amazing Swati Avashti by the We Need Diverse Books organization.
-I have an BA in Creative Writing from the University of Washington and an MA in English with a Creative Writing focus from the University of Illinois, Chicago, and I’m represented by Christa Heschke and Daniele Hunter of McIntosh and Otis.
-I live in a suburb of Seattle and teach composition, creative writing, literature, and humanities at North Seattle College.
+Diana was a 2019 We Need Diverse Books mentee with Swati Avashti and a 2021 Highlights Foundation Muslim Storytellers Fellow.
+Her debut novel Heiress Apparently was a 2021 Washington State Book Award finalist in the Young Adult Literature category.
+She has a BA in Creative Writing from the University of Washington and an MA in English with a Creative Writing focus from the University of Illinois, Chicago, and she is represented by Christa Heschke and Daniele Hunter of McIntosh and Otis.
+Diana lives in a suburb of Seattle and teaches composition, creative writing, literature, and humanities at North Seattle College.